Finite choice, convex choice and finding roots: Introduction

-Realizers allow us to transfer the notions of computability and continuity and other notions available for Baire space to any represented space; a function between represented spaces will be called {\em computable}, if it has a computable realizer, etc. Now we can define Weihrauch reducibility.
+Realizers allow us to transfer the notions of computability, continuity, and other notions available for Baire space to any represented space; a function between represented spaces will be called {\em computable}, if it has a computable realizer, etc.